joefallon/phpautoloader/README.md

 # Joe's PHP Autoloader

-Joe's PHP Autoloader is a versatile and easy to use autoloader for PHP 5.3.
+Joe's PHP Autoloader is a versatile and easy to use autoloader for PHP 5.3 and greater.
+It provides the following features:

+*   All of the include paths are searched automatically, one by one.
+*   Non-namespaced classes are supported.
+*   Normal PSR-0 namespaced classes are supported.
+*   Underscore namespaced (e.g. like the Zend Framework 1 or PEAR) classes are supported.

 ## Requirements